bids-standard/bids-matlab/CONTRIBUTING.md

 Use one of the following prefixes in the title of your pull request:

--   `[ENH]` - enhancement of the specification that adds a new feature or support for a new data type
+-   `[ENH]` - enhancement of the software that adds a new feature or support for a new data type
--   `[FIX]` - fix of a typo or language clarification
+-   `[FIX]` - fix of a bug or documentation error
--   `[INFRA]` - changes to the infrastructure automating the specification release (for example, building HTML docs)
+-   `[INFRA]` - changes to the infrastructure automating the project release (for example, building HTML docs)
 -   `[MISC]` - everything else including changes to the file listing contributors

-If you are opening a pull request to obtain early feedback, but the changes are not ready to be merged (also known as a "work in progress" pull request, sometimes abbreviated by `WIP`) please use a
+If you are opening a pull request to obtain early feedback, but the changes are not ready to be merged (also known as a "work in progress" pull request, sometimes abbreviated by `WIP`), please use a
 [draft pull request](https://github.blog/2019-02-14-introducing-draft-pull-requests/).